causalincentives/causalincentives.github.io/index.md

 *T. Everitt\*, R. Carey\*, E. Langlois\*, P. Ortega, S. Legg* AAAI-21

-**How RL Agents Behave When Their Actions Are Modified** *E. Langlois, T. Everitt*
+**How RL Agents Behave When Their Actions Are Modified**: studies how user interventions affect the learning of different RL algorithms.
+*E. Langlois, T. Everitt*
 AAAI-21

+**Equilibrium Refinements for Multi-Agent Influence Diagrams: Theory and Practice**: introduces a notion of _subgame_ in multi-agent (causal) influence diagrams and defines subgame perfect equilibria and other equilibria refinements.
+The paper also reports on they [pycid](https://github.com/causalincentives/pycid) implementation.
-**Equilibrium Refinements for Multi-Agent Influence Diagrams: Theory and Practice** *L. Hammond, J. Fox, T. Everitt, A. Abate, M. Wooldridge* AAMAS-21
+*L. Hammond, J. Fox, T. Everitt, A. Abate, M. Wooldridge* AAMAS-21